nevinchow/MusicHub/README.md

 # Welcome to Music Hub

-Discover new music and create your own playlists.
-Music Hub is a clone of spotify
+A clone of Spotify that allows users to discover new music and create their own playlists

 # Features of Music Hub